hashgraph/guardian/docs/schema-creation-using-the-guardian-apis/importing-schema-from-ipfs.md

 {% swagger method="post" path="" baseUrl="/schemas/{topicId}/import/message" summary="Imports schemas from a message for the selected topic (policy)" %}
 {% swagger-description %}
 Imports new schema from IPFS into the local DB.
-Only users with the Root Authority role are allowed to make the request.
+Only users with the Standard Registry role are allowed to make the request.
 {% endswagger-description %}

 {% swagger-parameter in="path" name="topicID" type="String" required="true" %}